MySQL can be an intimidating program. All of the commands have to be

 - Select your database.
 Once the database has been created, you will need to select it in order to begin editing it.
 Enter the command

-, letting you know that your active database is nowus_states
+USE us_states;.
+You will see the messageDatabase changed, letting you know that your active database is nowus_states.

 - Select your database.
 Once the database has been created, you will need to select it in order to begin editing it.
 Enter the command